By Terry Corbell

-The article on December 22, 2009 was the last we’ve seen about the Citibank situation.
-The reported multimillion dollar loss – a public relations nightmare for Citibank – has been hushed up.
+The reported multimillion dollar loss – a public relations nightmare for Citibank – was hushed up.

-Many online security experts say online fraud is skyrocketing and there are FBI warnings about online fraud and related scams.
+Many online security experts say online fraud is skyrocketing and there are FBI warnings about such fraud and related scam.

 Such cybersecurity experts also cite another alarming trend – increasing sophistication in the methods used by cybercriminals.